You can teach an old dog new tricks

 If you have the opportunity to work with a Mentor, make the most of it.
 Ask questions, seek advice, they have a wealth of experience and knowledge that is yours for the taking.

 Don’t ever be afraid to tell someone you admire their work and would love to ask them a few questions.
 Whether it’s something technical or just how to take your career to the next level.
 Being open and honest about wanting to learn is a great way to get the conversation started.

 People miss opportunities for learning every day.
-From being too shy to approach someone doing the job they would like to be doing, or being too insecure to be honest about what they don’t know.
-Issue can arise when you are fairly inexperienced or insecure in your abilities.
+From being too shy to approach someone doing the job they would like to be doing or being too insecure, to be honest about what they don’t know.
+The issue can arise when you are fairly inexperienced or insecure in your abilities.
 You may be afraid to let others know what you don’t know.
 Sometimes this results in the proverbial ‘chip on the shoulder’ because we feel we have to measure up.
 It can be especially tricky for young women to work through, as you may feel you are already being judged for being a woman and have to prove yourself.
 Admitting you don’t know everything can be daunting.
 However, it is extremely difficult to learn from others when you are carrying around a chip on your shoulder.
 Instead of trying to conceal what you don’t know, own it.
-Nobody knows everything and usually the only people who will fault you for confidently exclaiming that you don’t know something but would like to learn, are those who are insecure in their own abilities.
+Nobody knows everything and usually, the only people who will fault you for confidently exclaiming that you don’t know something but would like to learn, are those who are insecure in their own abilities.

 So the next time you are working with someone more skilled and experienced than yourself, see what you can learn from them, I’ll bet you’ll find something.